mduveneck/New_England_NPS_forest_tree_species_refugia/README.md

 	transition_percent = Percent of cells in map categorized as transition.

 	lost_percent = Percent of cells in map categorized as lost.

+Added 6/13/2022 raster .tif files for the refugia layers from 2010 to 2080 for each species/park unit used for the regugia maps.
+0=no forest, 1=sustained, 2 =new, 3=lost.

 More details about the methods including the forest succession model, climate scenarios, and soils can be found in the following publication.
 Duveneck, M. J., & Thompson, J. R. (2017).
 Climate change imposes phenological trade‐offs on forest net primary productivity.
 Journal of Geophysical Research: Biogeosciences, 122(9), 2298-2313.